CollinHeist/TitleCardMaker/docs/user_guide/templates.md

     If you'd like to make marginal perfomance improvements, it is best practice to put conditions which are more likely to fail - i.e. the more restrictive conditions - first, as this short-circuits the Filter evaluation logic.

+    For example, putting a condition for `Episode Number` `equals` _before_ `Season Number` `equals` would be ideal since more failures will occur on the Episode number condition than the season number condition.

 Below is a summary of all Filter arguments, their valid operations, a description of what this Filter accomplishes, and whether it requires a